payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/integrate-cross-border-payments-with-payu-new/cb-integration-non-seamless.md

       </td>

       <td>
         <code>Binary</code> To be sent as "1" in case the buyer is a business.
 In case of individual buyers, it can be skipped.
-Default is "0".

-        _Note: This will be included in hash if posted (covered in next section)_
+Default is "0".<br />**Note**: This will be included in hash if posted (covered in next section).
       </td>

       <td>